ahmadsameh8/ahmadsameh8/README.md

 # 👋 Hi there, I'm Ahmad Abdelaal!

 Welcome to my GitHub Profile!
-I'm an aspiring Computer Science Graduate, and AI enthusiast from Egypt.
-My journey bridges academia and industry, blending my passion for **Artificial Intelligence** with my hands-on experience in research and industry
+I am an AI/ML engineer with experience in Machine learning, NLP, and LLMs. with achievements in research forums and hackathons, known for innovative problem-solving.
+Eager to apply and expand technical expertise in AI/ML for research and industry opportunities, contributing to innovative projects

 ---

 ## 🌟 About Me

-- 🎓 **Education**: Bachelor's in AI at Nile University Egypt.
+- 🎓 **Education**: Bachelor's of Computer science with a major in AI at Nile University Egypt.
 - 🔬 **Research Interests**: NLP, LLMs, RAG, Computer Vision, Machine learning
 - 💻 **Experience**:
   - Junior Research Assistant at Nile University: Built deep learning models using Siamese network and Longformer for plagiarism detection
   - Backend Engineer Intern at Paymob: Developed backend endpoints for various applications using Restful APIs using Django Rest and built unit tests using Pytest
   - AI Engineer at Mirando Solutions :  Processed live stream audio and textual data, Optimized models to achieve faster inference rates

 ---